ROCm/rpp/Readme.md

 # Radeon Performance Primitives Library

-Radeon performance primitives(RPP) library is  a comprehensive high performance computer vision library for AMD(CPU and GPU) with HIP and OpenCL backend on the device side.
+Radeon performance primitives(RPP) library is a comprehensive high-performance computer vision library for AMD(CPU and GPU) with HIP and OpenCL backend on the device side.

 ## Top level design